-- 2 Specify the following information: - The host name. - The name (for example, Administrator) that you want to appear in the From field of the email message. - The username and password for authenticating to the server, if necessary. - 3 Click OK. - 4 If you are using Password Synchronization with your Identity Manager drivers and want to use the e-mail notification feature, you must also do the following: - 4a If your SMTP server requires authentication before sending e-mail, make sure that the driver policies contain the password.
-See Section 5.4, "Providing SMTP Authentication Information in Driver Policies," on page 30 for instructions. - Specifying the authentication information in the Email Server Options page in Step 2 is sufficient for Forgotten Password notifications, but not for Password Synchronization notifications. - 4b Restart Identity Manager drivers that need to be updated with the changes.
+- The username and password for authenticating to the server, if necessary. - 3 Click OK. - 4 If you are using Password Synchronization with your Identity Manager drivers and want to use the e-mail notification feature, you must also do the following: - 4a If your SMTP server requires authentication before sending e-mail, make sure that the driver policies contain the password.
+See "Providing SMTP Authentication Information in Driver Policies" on page 30 for instructions.

+Specifying the authentication information in the Email Server Options page in Step 2 is sufficient for Forgotten Password notifications, but not for Password Synchronization notifications.

+- 4b Restart Identity Manager drivers that need to be updated with the changes.
 The driver reads the templates and SMTP server information only at startup time. - 5 Customize the e-mail templates as described in "Setting Up E-Mail Templates for Notification" on page 30.